OFICIAL

 The larger fleet would then assist towards the goal for the eight squadron pilots to fly the minimum of 12 hours per month (850 hours per year) demanded by FAU doctrine and presently unachieved, allowing thorough training for all aircraft missions and capabilities.
 Presently, less experienced pilots are allocated 8-10 hours flying time per month, 5-6 hours to those with medium experience and 2-3 to higher ranking officers.

 FAU sources state that the aircraft has no scheduled retirement date.
-All EA 1 pilots and ground crew show a true commitment to their Indian “fortress” and disliked unofficial reports, of a possible replacement by Embraer A-29 Super Tucanos.
-A bit of a rarity only Argentina and Uruguay operate the Pucará, therefore EA 1 aircraft will possibly fly as long as the Argentine AF – the main source of support and spares – keeps its large fleet in service.
+All EA 1 pilots and ground crew show a true commitment to their Indian “fortress” and disliked unofficial reports, of a possible replacement by Embraer model EMB-314 known as A-29 Super Tucanos.
+The Pucará is a bit of a rarity as only Argentina and Uruguay operate the type, therefore EA 1 aircraft will possibly fly them as long as the Argentine AF – the main source of support and spares – keeps its large fleet in service.
 With non-extensive borders and few hypotheses for conflict the A-58 is perfect for the country geopolitical conditions.
-And with its new tasking of low performance aircraft interceptor, we could see this latter day “Mosquito” flying for many years to come in the southern skies.
+And with its new tasking of low performance aircraft interceptor, we could see this latter day “Mosquito” flying for many years to come in the southern skies. (* See Airpressman´s note below).

 Night start-up!
 (Image Gerardo Tajes)